Powering growth with patient capital

 A copy of the Prospectus and the annual and interim reports are available free of charge to Unitholders and otherwise at the discretion of the Authorised Fund Manager.

 Issued by Aviva Investors UK Fund Services Limited, the Authorised Fund Manager.
-Registered in England No. 1973412.
+Registered in England and Wales No. 1973412.
 Authorised and regulated by the Financial Conduct Authority.
 Firm Reference No. 119310.
 Registered address: 80 Fenchurch Street, London EC3M 4AE.
 An Aviva company.